-Figure 67: A grope as a 2-complex.
+Figure 71: A grope as a 2-complex.

-Figure 68: A 2-dimensional grope in 3-space.
+Figure 72: A 2-dimensional grope in 3-space.

-Roughly, what a 2D grope looks like is that we start with an oriented surface with one boundary component called the base or 1st stage, take a symplectic basis10 on the surface, attach other oriented surfaces with a single boundary component - the 2nd stage - and repeat this process (see Figure 67).
-Note that each surface in the construction can have arbitrary genus but since the pictures get exponentially complicated anyway we're tempted to draw only genus one surfaces.
-Abstractly, a 2D grope is a 2-complex but we can embed it in 3-space by attaching half of the surfaces in each stage on the outside and the others to the inside as in Figure 68.
+attaching half of the surfaces in each stage on the outside and the others to the inside as in Figure 72.
 In order to get a 3D grope we simply take a thickening of this picture in 3-space.
-(That's fine for any finite stage but if we do an infinite construction and want a limiting object, then it's important that the stages shrink and limit to a Cantor set.)
+(This is fine for any finite stage but if we do an infinite construction and want a limiting object, then it is important that the stages shrink and limit to a Cantor set.)
 Finally, to get 4D gropes we just take the 3-dimensional model and cross it with an interval.
-The 4D version is also equivalent to a handle picture in the spirit of the pictures for Casson towers.
-Basically, the pictures look almost the same, the only difference is that we see Bing doubles (one for each genus) instead of Whitehead doubles (Figure 69).
+The 4D version can also be described by a handle picture in the spirit of the pictures for Casson towers.
+The $\partial-$ attaching circle is specified, and then the pictures look almost the same, the only difference is that we see Bing doubles (one for each genus) instead of Whitehead doubles (Figure 73).
+Note that Bing doubling an unknot turns a meridian of that unknot into a commutator in the meridians of the two new components.